Marvint-dev/Samba-AD/README.md

 -Automatic scripts for register all users in a row, considerating their origin table ----- Completed!
 --- Group policies can be managed by a domain administrator using the client side --- Completed!
+Clients obtain IP address by DHCP request, and the IP address from DNS Server, no manual ip config ---- Completed!

 -Define a company name and design a logo